 1. Defining triggers

-Because a pipelines role is to automate actions, it requires triggers.
-To begin a pipeline, you can use a number of different triggers:
+Because an Azure DevOps pipeline role is to automate actions, it requires triggers.
+To begin your pipeline, you can use a number of different triggers:

 Of course, for any of these triggers you can include additional interconnected triggers, too.